tessaleejohnson/ITEMS-Longitudinal/docs/index.md

 ## Number of Groups: 397
 ```

-### Global Comparisons Table
+### Global Comparisons Table {#global-comparisons-table}

 Using the `anova` function and `gt` package, we can built a display-quality table of global model fit statistics.
 As recommended in the ITEMS modules, we use the information criteria to compare non-nested models and models with different random effects structures.
 The "best" model, and the one we will move forward with when adding covariates in the next section, is the one with the lowest AIC and BIC (in this case, the `null_rslp` model with a random effect for time, homogenous error variances, and independent error covariance structure).
 All models are estimated with maximum likelihood during the model-building phase.

+#### Code {#global-code}

 ```r